thindil/steamsky/README.md

 ### Linux
 If you use downloaded binaries, you don't need any additional libraries.
-Just run `./steamsky.sh` script to start game.
+Just run `./steamsky.sh` script or start the game by menu entry.
 Game will not works if you try to start it by binary file `steamsky`.

 ### Windows
-If you compiled the game or use downloaded binaries just clicking on `steamsky.exe` in `bin` directory should run it.
+If you use downloaded binaries just clicking on `steamsky.exe` in `bin` directory should run it or start the game by menu entry.

 ### Starting parameters
 You can set game directories by starting parameters.
 Possible options are: